-Alternatively in order to move to the current users home directory only cd command can be executed like below.
-There is no need for extra parameter.
+Alternatively, in order to move to the current user’s home directory, only the cd command can be executed like below.
+There is no need for extra parameters.

 Navigate with Directory Name with Spaces

-Directory names or path can provide spaces.
-If these spaces are not handled properly this creates errors using with the cd command.
-The most stable way to use cd command with directory names and paths containing space is using single or double quoto.
-Just surrount the directory name or path with single or double quoto.
+Directory names or paths can provide spaces.
+If these spaces are not handled properly this creates errors using the cd command.
+The most stable way to use cd command with directory names and paths containing space is using a single or double quote.
+Just surround the directory name or path with a single or double quote.

 $ cd "/home/ismail/My Downloads"

-It is the same using single quoto for the directory names and path with spaces.
+It is the same using a single quote for the directory names and paths with spaces.

 $ cd '/home/ismail/My Downloads'

-Alternatively the back slash can be used to express the space without using the single or double quoto.
-But using back slash is not easy to read and understand which results with errors.
+Alternatively, the backslash can be used to express the space without using a single or double quote.
+But using a backslash is not easy to read and understand which results in errors.

 $ cd /home/ismail/My\ Downloads